 Safe Visit Checklist | Know Before You Come

 As we welcome the community back to the Y, we want to assure you that safety remains our top priority.
 We have taken all necessary steps to ensure the safety of our members, program participants, volunteers and staff.
-This means things will look and feel a little different.
 When you come back to the Y, this is what you can expect:

 - Members should not visit when they are sick or displaying any symptoms of contagious illness.
 Members should be symptom and fever free for at least 72 hours before returning.